clear glass bottle lot

 Is Malt Vinegar a traditional condiment for fish and chips

-History of
+History of and Chips

-, a beloved and iconic dish, has a rich history that dates back several centuries.
+and chips, a beloved and iconic dish, has a rich history that dates back several centuries.
 The origins of this delectable combination can be traced back to the working-class communities of England in the mid-19th century.

-Origins of
+Origins of and chips

-The exact origin of and chips is a matter of debate among historians, but many attribute its beginnings to the bustling streets of London or the coastal towns of England.
-It is believed that the dish first emerged in the early 19th century, when fried was introduced to Britain by Jewish immigrants from Portugal and Spain.
+The exact origin of fish and chips is a matter of debate among historians, but many attribute its beginnings to the bustling streets of London or the coastal towns of England.
+It is believed that the dish first emerged in the early 19th century, when fried fish was introduced to Britain by Jewish immigrants from Portugal and Spain.
 These immigrants had a tradition of frying fish in a crispy batter, a practice that quickly gained popularity in the local working-class communities.

 Tradition of serving fish and chips